 Most Jews believed that there would be a resurrection at the end of the age, when everyone would rise for judgment (Daniel 12:2).
 But a resurrection into glory before the end was just as unexpected as a crucified Messiah.
 Although Jesus had taught both these ideas (Matthew 16:21; 17:23; Mark 9:9), the disciples didn’t understand or believe this (verse 10).
 They expected him to stay dead.

 But if Jesus is the sinless Son of God, then he is unique among the billions of people, and he did not deserve death.
-We should be surprised if he were notresurrected.
-We also have evidence that gives us confidence that Jesus rose from the dead (as we will cover in our next article).
+We should be surprised if he were not resurrected.
+We also have evidence that gives us confidence that Jesus rose from the dead (as we will cover in a later article).

 Many of us also have experiences in our own lives that convince us that God exists, that he sometimes causes miracles, that Jesus is alive and the Holy Spirit is active in his people.
 This gives us further reason to believe that Jesus is alive.